-And he did just that, bucking the trend and creating one of the most popular drinking holes in the country, as famed for its food as it is for its beer: the Mozambican peri-peri chicken, done over an open flame, are easily the best in the country - and very cheap too.
+And he did just that, bucking the trend and creating one of the most popular drinking holes in the country, as famed for its food as it is for its beer: the Mozambican peri-peri chicken, done over an open flame, is easily the best in the country, and very affordable too.

-The Khuwana Tavern cooks, especially over weekends when live music performances take place.
+The Khuwana Tavern pumps, especially over weekends when live music performances take place.
 Go with a tour guide, or a big group, then let your hair down and try gumboot dancing.

 Travel tips & Planning info

 How to get here